CartoDB/carto-selfhosted-helm/customizations/README.md

 1. Create an storage account if you don't have one already.

+2. Configure the required CORS [settings](#requirements).

-2. Create the storage buckets.
+3. Create the storage buckets.
 If you set the `Public Access Mode` to `private` in the bucket properties, make sure you set `appConfigValues.workspaceThumbnailsPublic` to `false`.

-3. Generate an Access Key, from the storage account's Security properties.
+4. Generate an Access Key, from the storage account's Security properties.

-4. Add the following lines to your `customizations.yaml`  and replace the `<values>` with your own settings:
+5. Add the following lines to your `customizations.yaml`  and replace the `<values>` with your own settings:

 ```yaml
 appConfigValues: